blnknlights/blnknlights.github.io/htb/machines/shoppy/shoppy.md

 ```
 the above implies that we already know for sure that the admin user is valid,
 not sure how we'd know that, outside of a few redirects from the gobuster outputs
-also we've seen a mysql account from the smtp server,
-but I personally haven't seen anything that would have made me think that this login page is powered by a no-sql db.
+I personally haven't seen anything that would have made me think that this login page is powered by a no-sql db.
 So I tried a bunch of no-sql tools to try and see if I could find some more info, but this was unsuccessfull:
 [https://github.com/codingo/NoSQLMap](https://github.com/codingo/NoSQLMap)
 [https://github.com/an0nlk/Nosql-MongoDB-injection-username-password-enumeration](https://github.com/an0nlk/Nosql-MongoDB-injection-username-password-enumeration)